 Now, there are some instances where we want to fade the opening momentum drive.

-If the initial momentum drive is higher, often times the market will drop above/below the open price.
-For example, if the initial opening drive is up, but the market pulls back and consolidates below the open we have to change our directional bias as down.
+If the initial momentum drive is higher, oftentimes the market will drop above/below the open price.
+For example, if the initial opening drive is up, but the market pulls back and consolidates below the open we have to change our directional bias to down.

 Here is a stock chart example, which outlines this price action: